 6. Technical Standards & Immunizations

 All entering students must meet the required list of standards and must have the required immunizations as stated on the Immunizations Form.
+This includes timely documentation of compliance and submission of required paperwork.
+All immunizations are required by June 30th of the year a student enters the Program.

 - Work and health care experience are preferred but not required